 Research Areas: International development, immigration, social policy.
 Her work focuses on post-war development and on the political economy of immigration, especially in relation to social and economic assimilation.
 Most recently, she is completing a seminal study of the Afghan community in Queens, New York, the largest Afghan community in the U.S. and the destination of choice for the majority of new Afghan immigrants.
 She has provided consultation and policy briefings to local, state, and congressional, most recently related to public and private investment in Afghanistan.

 Research areas: Health, Survey research methods.
 A leader in the field of survey research methodology, his articles are heavily cited in the research literature.
 He is an expert on social behavior, HIV/AIDS, and other socially transmitted infections.
 He has served at the National Academy of Sciences as the Director of the Committee on AIDS Research and the Behavioral, Social, and Statistical Sciences.

-Dana Weinberg, Department Chair and Full Professor
+Dana Weinberg, Full Professor

 Research areas: Book industry, healthcare workforce, work and occupations.
 Her current work uses surveys, Big Data, and field experiments to understand the impact of digital media, including e-books and self-publishing, on the book industry and authors’ careers.
 Her work has recently been featured on NPR and in The Guardian and USA Today.
 She is also well known for her work on the impact of medical workforce on health care outcomes, and her work appears in top journals in health services research.